-Richard is widely recognized as a hard working and dedicated public servant with an outstanding track record of solid results for the people of Salt Lake County.
-He continues to fight for safe neighborhoods, well funded police, clean air, clean water, law and order, government efficiency and accountability.
-As your Councilman, he is committed to enhancing the quality of life for ALL Salt Lake County residents.
+Richard is a dedicated public servant with an outstanding track record of solid results for the people of Salt Lake County.
+As your County Recorder, he will continue to fight for safe neighborhoods, reducing taxes, fighting title thieves, clean air, efficiency & accountability at the Recorder's Office.

-The Utah Taxpayers Association recognized Richard with its coveted Taxpayer Advocate of the Year Award, “In recognition of his exemplary defense of taxpayers against tax increases and non-essential county spending.”
+The Utah Taxpayers Association recognized Richard's efforts as a public servant with its coveted Taxpayer Advocate of the Year Award, “In recognition of his exemplary defense of taxpayers against tax increases and non-essential county spending.”
 He has delved deeply into each year’s budget, ferreting out ways to save money and avoid tax increases.
-He pressed UTA to open its closed committee meetings by threatening to delay $150 million in county funding unless needed changes were made.
-He has tirelessly pushed to re-establish performance auditing on Salt Lake County operations to maximize efficiency.
+As your Salt Lake County Recorder, he will initiate performance auditing of operations in the Recorder's Office to maximize efficiency and bring value to the taxpayer.

 Poor air quality is harmful and we must do better!
 A recent study by 23 Brigham Young University researchers confirms what we see and feel.
 Poor air quality along the Wasatch Front has been found to decrease life expectancy by two years on average.
 Richard's plan for improved air quality includes wild fire mitigation in the canyons, expanded no fare UTA during the inversion season, casual car pooling (slugging) and more.